-- non-compliance may have or could potentially have a critical impact on customers; and - the impact of that non-compliance potentially increases over time if it is not rectified quickly.
+non-compliance may have or could potentially have a critical impact on customers; and the impact of that non-compliance potentially increases over time if it is not rectified quickly.

-All breaches of type 1 obligations must be reported to the commission within two business days.
+All actual and potential breaches of type 1 obligations must be reported to the commission within two business days of detection.